eliorerz/ovim/doc/controller/README.md

 - **Resource Quotas**: Read-only access to view limits
 - **Metrics**: Get and list access to pod and node metrics

+> **Note**: The OVIM controller must have all permissions that it grants to VDC admins.
+Recent updates ensure the controller has comprehensive permissions to create VDC admin role bindings successfully.

 ## Resource Hierarchy

 ```